 HEBA ALY, DIRECTOR

-Heba has worked with IRIN in different capacities since 2007, including as field correspondent and Middle East Editor, and played a key role in planning and executing IRIN’s spin-off from the United Nations to become an independent media organization.
+Heba has worked with IRIN in different capacities since 2007, including as field correspondent and Middle East Editor, and played a key role in planning and executing IRIN’s spin-off from the United Nations to become an independent media organisation.
+Her recent TEDx Talk – "Stop Eating Junk News" – drives home the importance of responsible journalism from crisis zones.
 She is a regular commentator on humanitarian policy in her published work, in governmental briefings and at conferences around the world.
+She is a member of the World Economic Forum's Global Future Council on the Humanitarian System and, in 2018, was named one of 100 Young Global Leaders under 40.
+She was also named one of the 100 Most Influential Africans of 2018 by New African magazine.
 Heba speaks English, French, Arabic and Spanish.

 BEN PARKER, SENIOR EDITOR